tmpbci/Maxwellator/README.md

 # Midi Mapping

-2 maxwellator "modules" have advanced midi mapping to laser <-> "music" only midi instrument : sequencer, BCR 2000 and beatstep.
+2 maxwellator "modules" have advanced midi mapping to laser <-> "music" : sequencer, BCR 2000 and beatstep.
 Sequencer is a generic name, you need to edit gstt to your device Midi names, i.e for an Electribe 2 : SequencerNameIN = 'electribe2 SOUND' and SequencerNameOUT = 'electribe2 PAD/KNOB'

 - Each mapped function can be valid for all or given : song, midi channel,...
 - CC output maybe translated on linear or squareroot curve (0-127)